Chaim Zhitlowsky: Territorialism

 Zhitlowsky spent 1907 in Finland.
 With the aid of Gregory Gershuni, he engaged in a strong Socialist Revolutionary propaganda.
 He called a congress of socialist factions which leaned more closely to the Socialist Revolutionary ideology.
 This congress adopted several of his resolutions which increased the influence of the Sejmists (Parliamentarians).
 The Socialist Revolutionaries and the Sejmists sent him as their delegate to the International Socialist Congress at Stuttgart that year.
 Here he fought for the rights of these two parties in the International Socialist Bureau.

 In 1908 he was sent to America by the Socialist Revolutionaries and the Sejmists, settling in New York.
 With the help of the following he had attracted among the radical Jewish intellectuals during his previous visit, Zhitlowsky founded a publishing house that issued a new monthly, Dos Naye Leben (The New Life).
 Under his editorship, the journal exercised great influence on Yiddish culture, including the development of free socialist thought, and became an organ of modern Yiddish literature; for the six years it existed (until 1914), Dos Naye Leben was a spiritual home of many Jewish publicists and scientists.

 Zhitlowsky returned to Europe in 1908, where he participated in the Czernowitz Yiddish Language Conference.
 Under the leadership of its originators, Zhitlowsky, J. L. Perez and Nathan Birnbaum, the Conference for the first time declared Yiddish to be "a national language of the Jewish people."
 He returned to the United States after the conference to continue his activities in organizing secular Yiddish education.

 Yiddish education

 In 1909 Zhitlowsky raised (in his magazine Dos Naye Leben) the question of founding Yiddish secular schools in America.

 In 1910 at the Convention of the Poale Zion Party in Montreal, Canada, that matter was placed by him on the order of the day, and there and then the inauguration of this type of school was proclaimed.
-The first Folkshul (people's hall) in New York City was opened on 10 December 1910 at 143 Madison St., and Zhitlowsky took an active part in the growth of the school.
+The first Folkshul (people's school) in New York City was opened on 10 December 1910 at 143 Madison St., and Zhitlowsky took an active part in the growth of the school.

 His influence was also very considerable in the creation, some years later, of the Jewish secular schools of the Workmen's Circle, despite the opposition of Abe Cahan, editor of The Jewish Daily Forward who advocated assimilation of Jewish workers into the general working class.